ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Methodology

 \textbf{Adversary's Goal.} Let $Q$ be a benign user query.
 The model's standard response is denoted by $Y = \mathcal{M}(Q)$, which consists of a reasoning content $R$ and a final answer $A$, such that $Y = R \oplus A$, where $\oplus$ signifies concatenation.
 Let $L(\cdot)$ be a function returning the token length of a sequence and $\text{Acc}(\cdot)$ be an accuracy evaluation function (e.g., Pass@1).

-The adversary's objective is to construct an adversarial query $Q'$ from $Q$ such that the new output $Y' = \mathcal{M}(Q') = R' \oplus A'$ satisfies two conditions: \begin{enumerate} \item \textbf{Computational Overhead Amplification:} The token length of the new output $Y'$ is significantly greater than the original.
+The adversary's objective is to construct an adversarial query $Q'$ from $Q$ such that the new output $Y' = \mathcal{M}(Q') = R' \oplus A'$ satisfies two conditions: \begin{enumerate} \item \textbf{Computational Overhead Amplification:} The token length and generation time (latency) of the new output $Y'$ is significantly greater than the original.

 \item \textbf{Answer Accuracy (Stealthiness):} The new answer $A'$ remains correct to the original answer $A$.

 \end{enumerate} This dual objective ensures the attack is both effective in resource consumption and stealthy from the end-user's perspective.